Dulce Nombre de María: Religion

-In Dulce Nombre de Maria, there are several religions but the main ones are Catholics and Protestants.
+In Dulce Nombre de María, there are several religions but the main ones are Catholics and Protestants.
 However, Catholicism is the most important religion which has more parishioners specially visible on Sundays.

 Division of the city

-Dulce Nombre de Maria is divided in five barrios among them:
+Dulce Nombre de María is divided in five barrios among them:

-Barrio de la Concepcion
+Barrio de la Concepción

-Located to the south of city, la Concepcion is named on behalf of the Virgin of the Immaculate Conception which is celebrated on December 8.
+Located to the south of city, la Concepción is named on behalf of the Virgin of the Immaculate Conception which is celebrated on December 8.
 Francisco Gavidia School is located here as well.

 Barrio El Calvario

 It is located to the west of city, this barrio is dedicated to our lady of Guadalupe, and also in this one is located some Protestant churches like "El Principe de Paz".